Provide keyboard equivalents for all actions.

 item.setText ("Select &All\tCtrl+A");

-5. In dialogs, allow the user to press the Shift+Tab key combination to move backwards through dialogs.
+In dialogs, allow the user to press the Shift+Tab key combination to move backwards through dialogs.
 Without this feature, the user will have to cycle all the way through the end of a dialog and back to the beginning in order to back up to a previous control.
+In mobile apps, ensure the complimentary keystroke (and gesture) to move backwards through the dialog are supported by your application.

-6. Windows software that normally hides some keyboard user interface elements or omits some keyboard mechanisms altogether should present these mechanisms when the Keyboard Preference flag is set.
+Windows software that normally hides some keyboard user interface elements or omits some keyboard mechanisms altogether should present these mechanisms when the Keyboard Preference flag is set.
 This flag, which is set by the user in Control Panel (Accessibility Options - Keyboard - Show extra keyboard help in programs), advises an application that the user relies on the keyboard rather than a pointing device, so additional support should be provided where appropriate.
-An application can test for this flag by calling the SystemParametersInfo function with the SPI_GETKEYBOARDPREF value.
+An application can test for this flag by calling the

 Test the software to ensure that it complies with accessibility requirements.